chuyskywalker/jrm.cc/jrmcc/content/blog/vacuum-repair.md

 About three years ago, I bought a [BLACK+DECKER 20V Max Handheld Vacuum, Cordless, Grey BDH2000PL](https://www.amazon.com/gp/product/B00IOEFBKS) and it's been a really nice little vacuum for small pickups.
 A few months ago, sadly, it would start up fine, but you'd hear the motor spin down after about a minute, and then 20 seconds later it would putter to a stop.
 The battery was on the outs.

-I've also recently been bulking up on battery building experience for PEVs (Personal Electric Vehicles) and figured, "how hard could it be to fix this?"
+I've also recently been bulking up on battery building experience for PEVs (Personal Electric Vehicles) and figured, _"how hard could it be to fix this?"_

-And, actually, not super hard.
+As it turns out -- not super hard.
 Here's the steps I went through to do so:

 ## Disassembly

 Take the vacuum apart.
 Remove two screws holding the cover on.
-Lift up lightly and then slide towards the rear to escape some plast tab detends.
-Be careful here as if you break these there is no fixing them.
+Lift up lightly and then slide towards the rear to escape some plastic tab detents.
+Be careful here as if you break these there is no fix, you'll end up with a loose cover you'll have to, I suppose, tape back on later.

 Slide out the battery pack and disconnect it from the main body.
-I have to snip the cable connector pins to get mine apart.
+I had to snip the cable connector retainer clips a bit to get mine apart.
 The plastic pack is held together with some simple snaps, just lever them up to pull the top off.

-Here's where you'll end up, and where most folks give up because, let's be honest, a soldering iron let along a battery welder, is pretty rare to have.
+Here's where you'll end up, and where most folks give up because, let's be honest, a soldering iron let along a battery welder, is pretty rare to have:

 ![](/img/vacuum-repair/2021-03-21 20.31.47.jpg)